pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 * ports 80 and 443 available on machine

 !!! note "Kubernetes Version"
-    For this guide, the kind implementation of Kubernetes 1.32.0 is used.
-It is deployed using version 0.26.0 of kind.
+    For this guide, the kind implementation of Kubernetes 1.32.2 is used.
+It is deployed using version 0.27.0 of kind.

 !!! note "Docker Desktop Version"
-    At the time of the writing of this guide, Docker Desktop was version `4.37.1 (178610)`, which used Docker Engine `27.4.0`.
+    At the time of the writing of this guide, Docker Desktop was version `4.39.0 (184744)`, running Docker Engine `28.0.1`.

 ### Install and confirm the cluster